 Young Living was founded by Gary Young after he healed himself from a major accident.
 His doctors told him he would never walk again after injuring his spinal cord, but he did.
 Out of his recovery came a passion for holistic healing, and a love of essential oils.
 This passion is what created the Young Living company.
 Since it’s beginning, Young Living has formulated many products including 10 exclusive single essential oils they distill and over 75 essential oil blends targeted to specific needs.

-So, here’s my own little commentary that I was super excited to learn about all these targeted blends.
-My first aromatherapy book was full of essential oil recipes which required purchasing 5-10+ single essential oils to create one blend….major moola just to try something natural.
-Here, Young Living has done the research and blending for you so you can get an oil blend that contains some expensive, rare oils without buying them all separately.
-I had also previously been experimenting with essential oils with little success, buying my oils from the health food store.
-Since there is little regulation in the essential oil industry, I discovered that truth in labeling does not apply to essential oils.
+Since there is little regulation in the essential oil industry, truth in labeling does not apply to essential oils.
 A company can label their oils as 100% pure even if there is a synthetic oil in the bottle that smells like the real deal.
 Synthetic reproductions of essential oils are only designed to smell like an oil and do not perform the same as true plant oils distilled from the living plant material.
 You can read more about Therapeutic Grade essential oils and what makes a quality oil.
 Pure, quality essential oils with no chemical fillers is what produces results when you use them.

-Integrity What I discovered by experience and looking back to my original aromatherapy books and training in aromatherapy is Young Living is committed to purity and empowering consumers to take responsibility for their health.
 Since the average consumer has little experience with essential oils, the only way to verify purity is to trust the company you buy from or trust your nose (of which a pure essential oil will last years as long as it is stored in a cool, dry location.
 An essential oil that has synthetics or fillers will break down over time, similar to cosmetics that suddenly have a change in odor which is the added chemicals breaking down).
-Young Living has had many years to refine their products, determine the best chemical structure in purity and their efforts pay off when products continue to stand the test of time.
+Young Living has been in business 20 years to refine their products, determine the best chemical structure in purity and their products have stood the test of time.

-Science Blending essential oils is another mastery and an art that takes time and experience to develop, not unlike creating wines.
+Blending essential oils is another mastery and an art that takes time and experience to develop, not unlike creating wines.
 Young Living continues to research and maximize that research to create better products that produce results.
-The Young Living essential oils do everything the books say they should.
-This is evidence from first hand experience.

 What is food grade and where did those oils come from? doTerra has labeled some of their products as food grade essential oils, certifying that their essential oils are pure, a step in the right direction for the essential oil industry as long as they are honest.
 There have been questions and apparent lawsuits into the purity of doTerra oils, especially their peppermint essential oil which may have ethyl vanillin added.
 Ethyl vanillin is a food flavoring synthetic.
 It gives a sweet vanilla aftertone.
 Adding anything to an essential oil would not only remove it’s therapeutic value, it’s a deceptive business practice in an industry that has few regulations and standards. doTerra has created a copyright CPTG logo that can only be used by them, the logo is only that and according to doTerra, ICP’s should not be using it as marketing their oils as therapeutic value.
 It is only a set of words, the CPTG does not stand for any essential oil standards.
 Proof of their certified pure therapeutic grade standards will only show if the quality of their oils stand the test of time or they start to reveal some of their reports on quality. doTerra notes on their website that they “work with a global network of leading essential oil chemists and growers”, yet the sources of their specific oils are not listed anywhere I could find (product catalog, doTerra essential oil reference or online shopping).
 Do any doTerra reps or executives have suggestions for resources or more information on the certified grade of their essential oils?
 I invite you to list any helpful information for readers in the comments below.